 The Institute of Medieval Studies also offers two degree programs: The Ph.D. degree in Medieval Christian Palaeology, which has a residency requirement either in Paris or in Philadelphia; and the M.M.S. degree in Medieval Christian Civilization, both of which are joint degree programs.
 For more on these programs, please visit the Institute page.

 Joint Degree Programs

 Students may also pursue a joint degree program in two faculties by submitting a proposal to the respective Deans, requiring the approval of both Deans and the Rector.
 The student may pursue the Ph.D./S.T.D. or the Ph.D./S.T.M. degree programs in addition to the Ph.D. program in Medieval Christian palaeography.
 The Institute for Medieval Studies also offers an interdisciplinary M.M.S.
 (Master of Medieval Studies) degree.
 Joint programs require full tuition for both degree programs.

 Ecclesiastical Degrees and Licensure

-The Collegium Augustinianum Graduate School of Philosophy and Theology is authorized to grant ecclesiastical degrees in theology, Liturgy and divinity by the Synod of Bishops of the Old Catholic Confederation of the United States, for ministry in the Old Catholic Church and within the Anglican Communion.
-Ecclesiastical degrees include the S.T.B. degree (Bachelor of Sacred Theology), the S.T.L. degree and (Licentiate in Sacred Theology) and the L.St.L. degree (Licentiate in Liturgical Studies), which may be pursued concurrently with the respective research degree.
+The Collegium Augustinianum Graduate School of Philosophy and Theology is authorized to grant ecclesiastical degrees in theology, Liturgy and divinity by the Synod of Bishops of the Old Catholic Confederation, for ministry in the Old Catholic Church and within the Anglican Communion.
+Ecclesiastical degrees include the S.T.B. degree (Bachelor of Sacred Theology), the S.T.L. degree (Licentiate in Sacred Theology) and the L.St.L. degree (Licentiate in Liturgical Studies), which may be pursued concurrently with the respective research degree.